Gerhard Hofland

 About the gallery

 Throughout the years, Gerhard Hofland has grown to become one of the largest galleries in Amsterdam, representing a wide variety of art and artists.
 The gallery both exhibits and represents international artists that work from abstraction, such as Koen Delaere, Koen Doodeman, Thomas Trum and Janine van Oene, as well as those who rather find expression in figuration, such as Marjolijn de Wit, Michael Kirkham, Johan Tahon, Damien Cadio and Robert Seidel.
 Or artists that use large installations as their medium like Henk Stallinga.
-Also Gerhard Hofland holds a great interest in ‘Photo Brut’ artists and therefore presents collections of artists Type 42 (Anonymous), Horst Ademeit and John Kayser.
+Also Gerhard Hofland holds a great interest in ‘Photo Brut’ artists and therefore presents collections of artists Type 42 (Anonymous) and Horst Ademeit.

 Besides upholding a strong base of artists, the gallery works continuously to introduce international artists to the Dutch audience, and engages in projects with young and talented artists in order to provide them their first steps in the professional art world.
 The gallery has participated in art fairs such as Art Cologne, Viennacontemporary, Art Rotterdam, Art Brussels, Untitled Art Miami Beach, Expo Chicago, Volta NY, Volta Basel and Amsterdam Art (fair).